MuskarMonish/Devtern/README.md

 # Report
 ## Step 1: imported all the required libraries

 ## Step 2: reading the csv file(i.e, the dataset)

 ## Step 3: used the info() function

 The Pandas dataframe info() method provides information on the number of row-entries in the dataframe and the number of columns in the dataframe.
-Count of non-null entries per column, the data type of each column and the memory usage of the dataframe is also provided.
+The count of non-null entries per column, the data type of each column, and the memory usage of the dataframe is also provided.

-## Step 4: we checked total null values in the data
+## Step 4: we checked the total null values in the data

 ## Step 5: We split the data into dependent and independent features

 ## Step 6: Next we used StandardScaler() function

-The StandardScaler standardizes the features by making the mean equal to zero and variance equal to one
+The StandardScaler standardizes the features by making the mean equal to zero and the variance equal to one
 ## Step 7: We split the data into training and testing data
 ## Step 8: Initialized a Logistic Reggression variable with hyperparameters